solliancenet/cloudcore-mba/whiteboard-design-session/trainer-guide.md

     Azure SQL Database auto-failover groups (in-preview) is a SQL Database feature designed to automatically manage geo-replication relationship, connectivity, and failover at scale.
 With it, the customers gain the ability to automatically recover multiple related databases in the secondary region after catastrophic regional failures or other unplanned events that result in full or partial loss of the SQL Database service's availability in the primary region.
 Additionally, they can use the readable secondary databases to offload read-only workloads.
 Because auto-failover groups involve multiple databases, they must be configured on the primary server.
 Both primary and secondary servers must be in the same subscription.
 Auto-failover groups support replication of all databases in the group to only one secondary server in a different region.
 Active geo-replication, without auto-failover groups, allows up to four secondaries in any region.

     Finally, deploy copies of the App Services to the backup regions.
 You will have to consider a process of how you update these instances when the primary region gets updates.
-These can initially be deployed to resources with minimal scale out instance sizes, and increased when failover event occurs.
+These can initially be deployed to resources with minimal scale-out instance sizes and increased when a failover event occurs.

-2. How long would a failover take and how much data could be lost, in terms of time?
+2. How long would a failover take, and how much data could be lost, in terms of time?

-    The amount of time a failover takes is the Recovery Time Objective (RTO) and the amount of data loss that might transpire due to any replication latency is the Recovery Point Objective (RPO).
+    The amount of time a failover takes is the Recovery Time Objective (RTO), and the amount of data loss that might transpire due to any replication latency is the Recovery Point Objective (RPO).

-    For SQL Database on the Premium Tier, the RTO is less than 30 seconds and the RPO is less than 5 seconds.
+    For SQL Database on the Premium Tier, the RTO is less than 30 seconds, and the RPO is less than 5 seconds.

-    For Azure Storage, the RTO is about 24 hours and the RPO is typically less than 15 minutes, although this has no explicit SLA.
-Given the potentially long RTO and RPO for Azure Storage, Contoso might consider using RA-GRS storage and when a failover happens use the RA-GRS for read and a separate storage account for the writing of new files.
+    For Azure Storage, the RTO is about 24 hours, and the RPO is typically less than 15 minutes, although this has no explicit SLA.
+Given the potentially long RTO and RPO for Azure Storage, Contoso might consider using RA-GRS storage, and when a failover happens use the RA-GRS for read and a separate storage account for the writing of new files.

 *Access control*